sharmalab/datacafe/README.md

 You may execute Data Cafe by writing a client to it.

+Make sure to include log4j2-test.xml into your class path to be able to configure and view the logs.
+Default log level is [WARN].

 Samples are provided in the datacafe-samples module.

 For example, to execute the clinical-1 sample,